LSH has hosted three GoTo Meetings in mid May with parents of LSH. Based on those meeting here are the most FAQ and our response to them.

 If I don’t start in June will my spot be saved?

 Parents have until July 14th to re-enroll.
 All families enrolled in 2020 will have their spots saved until July 14th.
 After July 14th families who are still hesitant to start back have several options 1) Ask to be placed on the interest list for future enrollment.
 This doesn’t guarantee your child a spot, in order to ensure our financial health as an organization, we will begin to enroll from the community when we re-open.
-2) Hold your child’s space by paying tuition starting on July 14th.
+2) Hold your child’s space by

 Are the Hours of Operation and Care Going to Change?